dginst/dginst.github.io/_posts/2019-05-10-cryptoassetlab.md

 [advisory board](http://cryptoassetlab.diseade.unimib.it/advisory-board/),
 the lab promises
-to be a catalyst in the Italian crypto-ecosystem for improved understanding and informed adoption of digital assets like bitcoin.
+to be a catalyst in the Italian crypto-ecosystem for improved understanding and informed adoption of digital assets like Bitcoin.

 Crypto Asset Lab will be lunched with an
 [open workshop](https://cryptoassetlab.diseade.unimib.it/2019/05/10/presentation.html)